Pierre-LouisDeu/t3-social-network/README.md

 - [x] Update the date format of tweets
 - [x] No empty tweets
 - [x] prevent users to add ampty tweets or tweets with more than 280 characters
+- [ ] Put the search button in the profile menu only + add counter

 ### CI/CD & Tech
 - [x] Create the repository on GitHub